Skip to main content

 5. Avoid excessive sun exposure (can cause sensitivity)

-👉 Misuse of antibiotics can lead to antibiotic resistance, making infections harder to treat.
+👉 Misuse of antibiotics can lead to antibiotic resistance, making infections harder to treat, but safety medication practices and responsible antibiotic use can bring about drugs effectiveness.

 🧪 Drug Class and Components